Save up to 40% by using FSA/HSA funds with TrueMed in Checkout Learn more

 Rowing has been hailed by many as the “perfect exercise” because of the high-intensity workout it provides for multiple groups of body muscles.
 Unlike other popular machine-based exercises like the stationary bike or treadmill, one rowing stroke targets nine different muscle groups.

-In fact, according to a study from the English Institute of Sport, researchers found that these nine muscle groups include 86% of the body’s muscles, making the rowing machine an exceptional option for those looking to build muscle.
+In fact, according to a study from the English Institute of Sport, researchers found that these nine muscle groups include 86% of the body’s muscles, making the rowing machine an exceptional option for those looking to build strength.

 The beauty of a rowing stroke is that it activates the lower body (like your quadriceps and hamstrings), upper body (like deltoids and lats), arms (including biceps and triceps) and core muscles (the glutes, hip flexors, lower back, and coveted abdominal muscles) all at once.
 Contrary to popular belief that rowing is primarily an upper-body exercise, the activation of all these muscles suggests otherwise.